edidiesky/TastyTrove/Readme.md

 # TastyTrove Restaurant

 TastyTrove is a dynamic marketplace for food lovers and sellers.
 It allows users to explore various menus, place orders, and leave reviews.
 Sellers are given the priviledges when authenticated to see foods, manage food items, see reviews, receive payment, see list of customers, and lastly see how their products(food items) has been purchased over a period of time.
-I built TastyTrove with NodeJs, Prisma, MongoDB, and Typescript.
+I built TastyTrove with NodeJs, Prisma, Socket-IO, MongoDB, and Typescript.

 ![Project Screenshot](/Tasttrove_1.png)